This is what we are about

 'River Tree'

-With permission, support and cooperation from the landowners, Trewithen Estate, we are now in a position to develop the project over the next 10 years.
+With permission, support and cooperation from the landowners, Trewithen Estate, we are now in a position to develop the project over the next 10 years and beyond.

 Throughout our menu pages you can find out more about our mission, our vision, and how we go about making the changes we want to see.

-Our Green Gym volunteers take part in a 3-4 hour weekly session, engaging in practical activities which could include planting trees, making hedges, digging a pond, managing woodland, making pathways and much more.
+Our Green Gym volunteers take part in a 2-3 hour weekly session, engaging in practical activities which could include planting trees, making hedges, digging a pond, managing woodland, making pathways, dead-hedges, bramble & bracken bashing and much more.
+We only use traditional tools, not motorised tools such as strimmers/brushcutters & leafblowers, which we understand are harmful to the environment and wildlife.

 How can Green Gym improve mental & physical health?